1996–97 OHL season

 The 1996–97 OHL season was the 17th season of the Ontario Hockey League.
 The Niagara Falls Thunder move to Erie becoming the Erie Otters.
 Seventeen teams each played 66 games.
 The Oshawa Generals won the J. Ross Robertson Cup, defeating the Ottawa 67's.

 Relocation

 Niagara Falls Thunder to Erie Otters

 The Niagara Falls Thunder relocated to Erie, and renamed their club to the Erie Otters, becoming the second team in the Ontario Hockey League to be based in the United States and the first OHL team in the state of Pennsylvania.
-The Thunder played in Niagara Falls from 1988-96, reaching the post-season in seven of their eight seasons.
+The Thunder played in Niagara Falls from 1988 to 1996, reaching the post-season in seven of their eight seasons.
 Niagara Falls went to the J. Ross Robertson Cup one time in their eight seasons, in their first season in 1988-89, where they lost to the Peterborough Petes in the final round.

 The Otters new home arena was the Erie Civic Center.
 The club would remain in the Central Division.